Colin Winter

 Colin O'Brien Winter (10 October 1928 – 17 November 1981), was an English Anglican bishop, who served as Bishop of Damaraland, a diocese of the Church of the Province of Southern Africa (now the Anglican Church of Southern Africa) coextensive with the territory of what is now Namibia during the apartheid era.
 (Note: The diocese of Damaraland (now the diocese of Namibia) was distinct from the smaller bantustan of the same name created by the government of South Africa.)

 Early life and career

 Born in Stoke-on-Trent, Staffordshire, United Kingdom, Winter was educated at Loughborough College, Lincoln College, Oxford and Ely Theological College.
 (Note: Located in Ely, Cambridgeshire, Ely Theological College was founded in 1876 and closed in 1964.)
 He was ordained deacon in the Church of England in 1956 and became curate of St Andrew's Church in Eastbourne.
 He was ordained priest in 1957 and married Mary Jackson Winter in Bradford, Yorkshire in 1953.

-He spent six years as a parish priest at St. Francis Church in Simonstown, South Africa, in the Anglican Diocese of Cape Town.
+Winter spent six years as a parish priest at St. Francis Church in Simonstown, South Africa, in the Anglican Diocese of Cape Town.
 He wrote a book, Just People, about his experiences as a parish priest there.